mnemnion/imp/Forge/markdown/ArdForth/architecture/anatomy.md

 ## Da Memz

 An Orc doesn't presume to have more than 512 bytes of Memz.
 The spleen knows the true number, for user convenience.
-There are 16 celz apiece for the sak and 32 for the bag, chewing up 96.
+There are 16 celz  for the sak and 32 for the bag, chewing up 96.
 There's also a 32 celz gab, where werdz land, and a 48 celz tnk, where thinks accumulate.
 Thinks are like werdz except they don't live in the gutz; an Orc accumulates a think until it gets a newline, then it does it.
 The gab and the tnk rotate, so you can accumulate a few short thinks and still do them.
 They reset to the halfway point: the sak overflows into the bottom of the gab, the bag into the bottom of the tnk.
 Sak underflows are checked for in the interrupt, while bag underflows should be impossible, and would end up in the top of the gab.

 The uza gets 128 celz, and the first byte posts to the next available offset.
 Orcs can't keep track of names for varz, not for long, though they can keep a few in the derp.